About us and our history

 The property used to be called The Firs, possibly because of the tall fir trees on the south side of the front garden.
 It was certainly still called The Firs in the 1920s but why the name was changed, and when, is unknown.
 From 1954 until 2003 it was a boys’ boarding school.

-We have 7 Citadine Apartments in one building, originally built in 1989 as classrooms, dormitories and staff accommodation, and converted in 2007.
+We have 7 short-let apartments in one building, originally built in 1989 as classrooms, dormitories and staff accommodation, and converted in 2007.
 We have 3 further studio apartments in a new building on the site of a garage block which was completed in 2014.

-The school gym is home to a studio, personal training gym and three therapy rooms rented out to freelance instructors, personal trainers and therapists.
-Please see Peak Movement Clinic for more information.
+The school gym is now home to a co-working space for health and wellness professionals.
+The space includes a studio, personal training gym and three therapy rooms.
+We are able to host retreats and courses using these facilities; please see The Wellness Hub Oxford for more information.